karumo10/coursesel-helper/README.md

 ### Installing packages
 ```
 git clone https://github.com/karumo10/coursesel-helper.git
-cd my-app
+cd react-app
 npm install
 ```
 Waiting for installing.
 Then use
 ```
 npm start
 ```
 to run the project on localhost.
-For more script supported, please view [the README offered by create-react-app](./my-app/README.md).
+For more script supported, please view [the README offered by create-react-app](./react-app/README.md).

 ## License
 MIT